 Over time, as economies grew and publishing companies emerged as business enterprises, copyright became commercially meaningful, less as an instrument of government control and more as a source of profit.
 The logic runs like this: “If I have the copyright to a specific material, then you cannot make copies of it, which means that I essentially have a monopoly in providing this content.
 I am the only one allowed to produce and sell copies of it.”

-More recently, copyright lobbying has attempted to interfere with the publication of content on the Internet through legislation such as PIPA and SOPA.
-[Expand, including TPP] In these latest expansion attempts, the conflict between copyright and the digital knowledge loop becomes especially clear.
-Copyright severely limits what you can do with content, essentially down to consuming the content.
+More recently, copyright lobbying has attempted to interfere with the publication of content on the Internet through proposed legislation such as PIPA and SOPA, and language in the Transpacific Partnership (TPP, a trade deal that ultimately the United States did not join).
+In these latest expansion attempts, the conflict between copyright and the Digital Knowledge Loop becomes especially clear.
+Copyright severely limits what you can do with content, essentially restricting you to consuming the content.
 It dramatically curtails your ability to share it and create other works that use some or all of the content.
-Some of the more extreme examples include takedowns of videos from Youtube that used the Happy Birthday song, which, yes, is [was?] copyrighted.
-[More examples]
+Some of the more extreme examples include takedowns of videos from YouTube that used the Happy Birthday song, which, yes, was copyrighted until recently.

 Now, you might say, it's all well and good that the marginal cost for making a copy is zero, but what about all the fixed and variable cost that goes into making content?
 If all content were to be free, then where would the money come from for producing any of it?
 Don't we need copyright to give people the incentive to produce content in the first place?